joomcode/e2ed/README.md

 `takeFullPageScreenshotOnError: boolean`: if `true`, then takes a screenshot of the full page (not just the viewport) at the time of the test error, for display in the HTML report.
+This parameter can be overridden in the test-specific options.

 `takeViewportScreenshotOnError: boolean`: if `true`, then takes a screenshot of the page viewport at the time of the test error, for display in the HTML report.
+This parameter can be overridden in the test-specific options.

 `testFileGlobs: readonly string[]`: an array of globs with pack test (task) files.
 `fs.glob` from `nodejs` is used for matching globs.